SAFE-MCP Gets $12.5M. Here Is How ATR Fits Into the Stack.

 This is the same attack taxonomy that ATR provides executable detection rules for.

 SAFE-MCP Is a Standard.
-ATR Is the Implementation.
+ATR Is a Detection Layer.

-Here is the key distinction: SAFE-MCP defines what needs to be secured.
-ATR provides 71 executable rules that actually detect these attacks in real time.
+SAFE-MCP will define what needs to be secured.
+ATR provides 113 executable rules that detect these attacks in real time.
+They solve different problems at different layers:

 | Layer | What It Does | Example |